Abstract

 The helmet he was wearing did not protect his neck; he was paralyzed from the neck down. …

-Risk compensation affects not only cyclists but also motorists who tend to be less careful around helmeted cyclists.
+Risk compensation also affect motorists who tend to be less careful around helmeted cyclists.
 As reported in a study published by the University of Bath in the UK:

 “Bicyclists who wear protective helmets are more likely to be struck by passing vehicles”

-Both the behaviour of the helmeted cyclist and surrounding motorists tends to increase the risk of accidents.
+Both the behaviour of helmeted cyclists and surrounding motorists increases the risk of accidents.

 blank